Izan00/ur_obstacle_avoidance/README.md

 4. Execution with obstacle avoidance:
     * Navigate to the execute window in the GUI.
-    * Select the desired demo DMP, start and target pose.
-Note: the start pose must be the same as the robot current pose.
+    * Select the desired demo DMP, start posse, and target pose.
+Note: The start pose must be the same as the robot's current pose.
-    * Activate the real-time obstacle avoidance checkbox.
+    * Activate the realtime obstacle avoidance checkbox.
     * Click the **Generate plan** button.
     * Run the URCap program with the robot pendant.
     * Start the application by clicking the **Execute plan** button.

-For a detailed explanation of the DMP application execution, can be found in the following [report](https://upcommons.upc.edu/bitstream/handle/2117/340118/tfm-roy-eriksen.pdf?sequence=1).
+A detailed explanation of the DMP application execution can be found in the following [report](https://upcommons.upc.edu/bitstream/handle/2117/340118/tfm-roy-eriksen.pdf?sequence=1).

-### Work status
+## Work status
 - [x] Reproduce Roy's work
   - [x] Simulations
   - [x] Real-life